MAS awards qualifying full bank licence to China Construction Bank

 Singapore and China also discussed on Tuesday initiatives to enhance financial cooperation during the 16th Joint Council for Bilateral Cooperation (JCBC) meeting between the two countries.

-These initiatives include digital finance, green finance, cooperation between Singapore and Chinese exchanges and RMB (renminbi) cooperation.
+These initiatives include digital finance, green finance, cooperation between Singapore and Chinese exchanges and yuan cooperation, MAS said.

+For instance, a pilot on paperless cross-border trade is on track to commence as early as the first quarter of 2021.
+The project aims to achieve mutual recognition of electronic trade documents such as electronic Bill of Lading for seamless cross-border trade transactions.

 The JCBC was co-chaired by Singapore's Deputy Prime Minister and Finance Minister Heng Swee Keat, and China's Executive Vice-Premier of the State Council Han Zheng.